LwaziV/assessment_lv_20240419/README.md

 This repository contains questions that should be answered during a techincal interview.

 Each question has a dedicated readme file outlining what is expected from the candidate and an estimate of how much time the candidate should spend on the question.
+When completing the questions, please indicate how much time, more or less, was spent on answering each question.

 To simplify the completion of the take-home section of the technical interview, GitHub will be used to assess the candidate's skills.
 To this end, the candidate needs, at minimum, a device with a browser that can access GitHub.
 It is not expected of the candidate to clone the repository onto a device and use an IDE to answer the questions.
 Instead,